Cloud Vulnerability DB

 A community-led vulnerabilities database

 The Wp Edit Password Protected WordPress plugin before version 1.3.5 contains an Open Redirect vulnerability identified as CVE-2025-9034.
-The vulnerability was discovered and publicly disclosed on August 21, 2025, by security researcher Bob Matyas (WPScan).
+The vulnerability was discovered by Bob Matyas and was publicly disclosed on August 21, 2025.
+This security issue affects WordPress installations using the vulnerable plugin versions (WPScan).

 The vulnerability stems from the plugin's failure to validate a parameter before redirecting users to its value, resulting in an Open Redirect issue.
-The vulnerability has been assigned a CVSS 3.1 base score of 6.1 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N. The vulnerability is classified under CWE-601 and falls into the OWASP Top 10 category A1: Injection (WPScan, NVD).
+The vulnerability has been assigned a CVSS 3.1 base score of 6.1 (Medium), with the following vector: CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N. This indicates that the vulnerability is network-accessible, requires low attack complexity, needs no privileges, but does require user interaction (AttackerKB).

 Source: This report was generated using AI